OpenNMT/OpenNMT/doc/tree/details/train.md

 :   If the feature takes N values, then theembedding dimension will be set to N^exponent [0.7]

 input_feed
-:   Feed the context vector at each time step as additional input (via concatenation with the word embeddings) to the decoder. [true]
+:   Feed the context vector at each time step as additional input (via concatenation with the word embeddings) to the decoder.
+[1]

 brnn
 :   Use a bidirectional encoder [false]